June 1 to August 19, 2017

 MONTRÉAL FIRST PEOPLES FESTIVAL / LAND INSIGHTS

-Land InSights is the driving force behind the International First Peoples Festival Présence Autochtone, a multidisciplinary artistic and cultural event that makes Montreal the nerve centre of Indigenous creativity from the three Americas for ten days in August.
+Land InSights is the driving force behind the Montreal Fist Peoples Festival, a multidisciplinary artistic and cultural event that makes Montreal the nerve centre of Indigenous creativity from the three Americas for ten days in August.
 Upon their foundation in 1990, three strategic objectives were set: create a major First Nations festival in Montreal, commemorate and remember the Great Peace of Montreal 1701 upon its tricentennial, and secure a permanent home for First Cultures in Québec’s metropolis.
 Their mission: link the artistic and cultural renaissance of First Peoples to the cultural dynamics of a major metropolis within a sustainable development perspective based on friendship between peoples, diversity of sources of expression as a collective cultural wealth to share and recognition of the specificity of First Nations